cnoza/DataAnalysis/README.md

 - Deep learning/Neural Networks: Forward/Backward prop, ReLu, Gradient descent, Keras, optimization methods
 - Natural Language Processing: Text tokenization using NLTK
 - Network analysis with NetworkX
+I'm using the Anaconda Python distribution and Jupiter Notebooks to present the projects.
+If you wish to run them on your own station, here is the [yml file](_Projects/_Env/py36.yml).
+Instructions on how to install it can be found [here](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 See the [Projects](_Projects/README.md) for more detailed information.